pschafran/purc/README.md

 PURC should run on most recent versions of macOS and Linux.
 Windows support is deprecated, instead on PCs we recommend running an Ubuntu virtual machine (see tutorial [here](https://itsfoss.com/install-linux-in-virtualbox/)).

 ## **Quick Start** ##
-### Step 1: setup ###
+### Step 1: Setup ###
-PURC consists of purc.py (and another variation--purc_recluster.py--that we describe below) and a number of dependencies.
+PURC consists of purc.py (and another variation--purc_recluster.py--that we describe below) and relies on a number of dependencies.
 We recommend using the [Miniconda](https://conda.io/en/latest/miniconda.html) package manager for installing dependencies.
 Once installed (and the terminal rebooted), you should be able to run these commands:
 ```
 pip install biopython
 conda install -c bioconda -c conda-forge cutadapt blast muscle vsearch r-base r-essentials